qgp9/Vuetalisk/README.md

 A basic idea is that Vuetalisk just writes a static JSON API from jekyll/hexo like markdown pages, then Vue can fetch and `vuetify` them.

+# Features
+* Cusomisable plugin based archtecture with `night-train`.
+* Static API first.
+Any application which support ajax can be used as a frontend besides Vue
+* Helper for Nuxt/SSR for SEO.
+* [WIP] Helper for Vue/SPA both of history/hash routing
+* Jekyll/Hexo like directory structure and markdown page/posts

 ![basic idea](http://i.imgur.com/VxE4bG4.png)